smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 On Unix systems, the iconv library is usually present.
 ICU is likely required to be installed but also freely available.
 Using input converters, such as IConv or ICU is a flexible solution.
 The converter can be adapted dynamically while the internal engine remains running on Unicode.

-.. cmdoption:: --iconv

-    Enable the use of the IConv library for character stream decoding.
-This is equivalent to defining '-DQUEX_OPTION_CONVERTER_ICONV' as a compiler flag.
-Depending on the compiler setup the '-liconv' flag must be set explicitly in order to link against the IConv library.

-Default: false (disabled)

-.. cmdoption:: --icu

-    Enable the use of IBM's ICU library for character stream decoding.
-This is equivalent to defining '-DQUEX_OPTION_CONVERTER_ICU' as a compiler flag.
-There are a couple of libraries that are required for ICU.
-You can query those using the ICU tool 'icu-config'.
-A command line call to this tool with '--ldflags' delivers all libraries that need to be linked.
-    A typical list is '-lpthread -lm -L/usr/lib -licui18n -licuuc -licudata'.

-Default: false (disabled)

 Alternatively, the engine can run directly on a specific codec, i.e. without a conversion to Unicode.
 This approach is less flexible, but may be faster.

 .. cmdoption:: --codec codec name